Dpdl-io/DpdlEngine/Download.md

 * The option 'dpdl:compile' used to <ins>compile</ins> embedded ANSI C code in memory at runtime can be used only 500 times in the unregistered version of Dpdl

+* The option 'dpdl:-F' (to add files to be compiled) used along with the option 'dpdl:compile' can be used only once in the unregistered version of Dpdl

-* The option '-A' (to add files to be compiled) used along with the option 'dpdl:compile' is enabled only in the registered version (Note: it will throw and execption in the Demo version)
+* The option 'dpdl:-A' (to add files to be compiled) used along with the option 'dpdl:compile' is enabled only in the registered version (Note: it will throw and execption in the Demo version)

 **NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.
 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.